AztecProtocol/aztec-packages/docs/docs/developers/contracts/references/storage/private_state.md

 ### `remove`

-Will remove a note from the set if it previously has been read from storage, e.g. you have fetched it through a `get_notes` call.
+Will remove a note from the `PrivateSet` if it previously has been read from storage, e.g. you have fetched it through a `get_notes` call.
 This is useful when you want to remove a note that you have previously read from storage and do not have to read it again.

 Nullifiers are emitted when reading values to make sure that they are up to date.